Skip to Main Content

 Texas has a "timely billing" law.
 It requires health care service providers to bill a patient no later than the first day of the 11th month after services were provided.
 If the bill is not sent within the timeframe in the law, the health care service provider cannot try to collect payment for certain charges.
 This includes:

-• Charges a patient could be reimbursed for by a health plan
+• charges a patient could be reimbursed for by a health plan, and

 Texas Law